mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Change Branch Parameters](@id ChangeBranchParametersManual)
-The [`parameterBranch!`](@ref parameterBranch!) function is used to modify the parameters of a branch, which include resistance, reactance, susceptance, turns ratio, and shift angle.
+The [`parameterBranch!`](@ref parameterBranch!) function is used to modify the parameters of a branch, which include resistance, reactance, conductance, susceptance, turns ratio, and shift angle.
 Although one can modify these parameters by accessing the corresponding variables within the `branch.parameter` field, using the [`parameterBranch!`](@ref parameterBranch!) function will update all affected vectors and matrices, provided that the AC and DC models have been created.

 Therefore, this function is useful after executing the [`acModel!`](@ref acModel!) and [`dcModel!`](@ref dcModel!) functions.
 For example, let us start by creating the AC model:
 ```@example parameterBranch